DMCC: Medical Devices from Design to Market Launch

 OBJECTIVES

-The advantages of the DMCC course
+The Benefits of the DMCC Program

-SPECIFIC KNOWLEDGE GAINED THROUGH THE COURSE
+SPECIFIC KNOWLEDGE GAINED THROUGH THE PROGRAM

-• General knowledge of medical device applications by discipline Medical
+• General knowledge of medical device applications by discipline: medical

 • In-depth knowledge of the regulatory and economic constraints of the medical device market

-• Regulation of medical devices
+• Regulation of Medical Devices

-• Clinical and preclinical evaluation of medical devices
+• Clinical and Preclinical Evaluation of Medical Devices

-• Quality management system
+• Quality Management System

-• Production management
+• Production Management

-• Marketing and business development
+• Marketing and Business Development

 • Post-Marketing Surveillance

-SPECIFIC SKILLS ACQUIRED THROUGH THE PROGRAM
+SPECIFIC SKILLS GAINED THROUGH THIS PROGRAM

 • Identify a clinical need and define the specifications for an innovative medical device